Guitar-Sound-Processing/GSP/hardware/ESP32_shield.md

 - One JST PH header for 5V ESP32 input power line.
 - Two 4 pin sockets to connect ESP32 to nRF24L01 module with air jumpers.
-- A JST PH header for 3V and ground output to support magnetic isolator module
+- A JST PH header for 3V3 and ground output to support magnetic isolator module
 - Two JST PH 4 pin headers for Expression Pedal connection with Plug and Play capability.
 - Two JST PH 2 pin headers to provide Serial lines to [Daisy Seed Shield](https://github.com/Guitar-Sound-Processing/GSP/blob/main/hardware/DS_board.md).
 <p align="center"><img src="https://raw.githubusercontent.com/Guitar-Sound-Processing/GSP/master/resources/ESP32_board.png" width="292" height="526" alt="DCDC Module"></p>

-Some of these connectors are already connected to the ESP32 pins, although
+Some of these connectors are already connected to the ESP32 pins, although they need jumpers to enable connection.
+They are:

-- An operation amplifier LM358 to generate 9V/2 (4.5V) to biase input audio signal.
-- - 3 JST PH headers for any GPIO peripheral with pin headers for air wiring connection.
-It can be used to Expression Pedal interface, but the current GSP version of DS sofware does not have support to them.
-- A JST PH headers for 9V-Gnd power input, 9V-Gnd output and 9V-4.5V-Gnd Power output to Audio Driver Board.
-- 3 JST PH headers with additional pin headers for air wiring connection with DS for UART Serial lines.
-- 2 JST PH headers with additional pin headers for air wiring connection with DS for ADC and DAC signals coming from and going to the Audio Driver Board.
-- A JST PH header to provide analogue Vref and AGND from DS to the ADB connected by jumper.
-- 5 jumpers to direct connect:
-    - 5V to DS Vin
-    - Grounding to DS DGND
-    - Vref to JST header
-    - AGND to JST header
-    - DGND to AGND
+ - Vin jumper connects the 5Vin (input power) to ESP32 VIN pin.
+ - Gnd jumper joins the input ground from 5Vin input power to ESP32 Wrover ground pins, besides grounding to both Expression Pedal headers.
+ - 3V3 jumper enables the connection between the 3V3 output from ESP32 to the Expression Pedal headers and the 3V3 output connector for magnetic isolator module.
+ - Tx1, Rx1, Tx2 and Rx2 jumpers to connect the JST headers for Serial lines to ESP32 pins: Tx1-GPIO23, Rx1-GPIO22, Tx2-GPIO19, Rx2-GPIO18.

 In normal situation all these jumpers shall be wired.
+The ESP32 Wrover TIGO module has 34 pins (2x17).
+However the board has 36 (2x18) pins, since it is difficult to find female headers with 17 pins, as can be seen in figure above.
+So care must be taken in order to avoid placing the Wrover module in the wrong pins.

 <p align="center"><img src="https://raw.githubusercontent.com/Guitar-Sound-Processing/GSP/master/resources/DS_board_1_2.jpg" width="303" height="533" alt="DCDC Board1"></p>

 The PCB was designed with Autodesk Eagle, but next version will be based on Kicad.
 The Eagle files for schematics and boards are available [here](https://github.com/Guitar-Sound-Processing/GSP/blob/fb6eaf6ac311b30f773d6f07a96264511f1aebff/resources/gsp_ds_v3.zip).